 The teres minor is below that and it sits on top of the teres major.
 These three muscles are all activated at the same time to assist in pulling your body upward and are still active during the concentric phase downward.
 The teres minor, specifically, is important for your shoulder flexion.
 The teres minor is a rotator cuff muscle and is important during a pull up as it helps assist in external rotation and shoulder flexion.

-- Targets multiple muscle groups including your back, shoulders and arms
+- Targets multiple muscle groups

 - Increases strength to perform other movements